 - Fittings are of a sufficient quality and standard; ie,

 - Bears an appropriate CE marking in accordance with the directive;

 - Conforms to an appropriate harmonized standard or European technical approval

-- Conforms to an appropriate British standard or some other national specification of an EEA State which provides an equivalent level of protection and performance
+- Conforms to an appropriate British standard, bears the UKCA Mark (UK Conformity Assessed) or some other national specification of an EEA State which provides an equivalent level of protection and performance

 - Conforms to a specification approved by the Regulator

 - Be suitable for the circumstances in which they are;

 - Fitted, connected, altered, repaired or disconnected in a workmanlike manner

 - Installed and used in accordance with an appropriate British standard, European technical approval or some other national specification of an EEA State which provides an equivalent level of protection and performance.

 - Installed to a specification approved by the regulator, or to a method of installation approved by the water undertaker.